-After the closing of Glassboro’s biggest diner, PB’s, a new group set up shop in hopes to bring a new atmosphere to town.
+After the closing of Glassboro’s biggest diner, PB’s, a new group set up shop in hopes of bringing a new atmosphere to the town.
 Monarch Diner opened on Monday, Feb.
 18 and when I pulled into the parking lot on Friday night, there wasn’t a free spot in sight.
-It was obvious that Glassboro residents were excited for this grand opening.
+It was obvious that Glassboro residents were excited about this grand opening.

 The photographs scattered on the walls are an homage to Rowan University, featuring black and white photographs of spots around campus.
 PB’s long bar has been transformed into a small diner counter with a huge case of desserts alongside it.
 From cupcakes to cheesecakes, the array of sweets on display looked exquisite.

 When my roommates and I walked in, we were immediately welcomed by a young staff.
 We were given a wait time of about 10-15 minutes.
 More people continued to pour in as we waited and the front area became very crowded.
 But being a diner, the wait was quicker than expected and people were being seated every few minutes.